olgnaydn/compindexR/README.md

-# ciao_r
-R version of ciao which is a MATLAB package
+# # compindexR - compindexR: An R package for calculating composite indicators

 - Please make sure that devtools package is installed.
 - To install the package directly from Github, use following command.